 Per the Mayo Clinic, claims that prenatals can promote thicker hair and stronger nails are unproven — even cautioning that high levels of these nutrients may be more harmful than helpful over long periods of time for anyone who is not trying to conceive.

-Nicole Avena, PhD, assistant professor of neuroscience at Mount Sinai School of Medicine in New York City, agrees: "Prenatal vitamins are specifically made for women who are pregnant or trying to get pregnant, and the claims that they can promote hair growth are unproven."
+Nicole Avena, PhD, assistant professor of neuroscience at Mount Sinai School of Medicine in New York City, agrees: "Prenatal vitamins are specifically made for people who are pregnant or trying to get pregnant, and the claims that they can promote hair growth are unproven."

 Adds Lutherville, Maryland-based Jeffrey Landsman, MD, a family and geriatric medicine specialist for Mercy Personal Physicians, "I would not recommend men take prenatal vitamins," pointing to the fact that these supplements simply are not formulated for the needs of men.
 "They typically contain iron, which most men do not need.
 [And] vitamins would not promote hair growth or prevent hair loss for typical male-pattern baldness."

-Avena, author of Why Diets Fail and What to Eat When You're Pregnant, concurs, explaining that these supplements "contain high levels of specific vitamins pregnant women need in order to develop a healthy fetus" — like folic acid and iron.
+Avena, author of Why Diets Fail and What to Eat When You're Pregnant, concurs, explaining that these supplements "contain high levels of specific vitamins pregnant people need in order to develop a healthy fetus" — like folic acid and iron.
 "It is not recommended that men take prenatal supplements because of [these] high levels of iron, which can build up in the body and become toxic," she says.

 Instead, if you're a man looking to boost your vitamin and mineral intake, Avena suggests that you look for other alternatives: "Men with severe nutrient deficiencies may want to use a multivitamin to supplement their diet."